catherinecsun/SC_SPIM_HerdingSims/README.md

       * Data augmentation parameter M=400/600
       * single chain of 49998 iterations, burn in of the initial of 4998 and then split into 3 equal chains
 * Scripts with 3 postprocess and summarize
+* Script 4 calculates Relative Variance (Variance compared to the variance under independence), which can then be compared to c-hat)

 ## Future opportunities
 * More PID values